Overview of Texas Retirement Tax Friendliness

 Texas Retirement Taxes

-Texas’s low taxes are another reason many retirees are drawn to the Lone Star State.
+The low tax rates in Texas are another reason to retire in the Lone Star State.
 There is no state income tax in Texas, which means Social Security retirement benefits and all other types of retirement income are tax-free.
 That can mean thousands of dollars a year in tax savings as compared with other states.

 It isn’t all roses when it comes to taxes in Texas, however.
-As described in further detail below, Texas has some of the highest sales taxes and property taxes of any U.S. state.
+As described in further detail below, Texas has some of the highest sales taxes and property taxes in the U.S.

 Is Texas tax-friendly for retirees?

-Yes.
-This is largely because it does not have an income tax.
+Texas is a tax-friendly state, as it does not have an income tax.
 As a result, Social Security retirement benefits, pension income, retirement account income and all other forms of retirement income are not taxed at the state level in Texas.

 The Lone Star State’s friendly retirement income tax laws, along with its low cost of living, can compensate for other taxes that may put a dent in a senior’s budget.
-Sales taxes in Texas are over 8% (on average).
-The average effective property tax rate is 1.94%.
-This is fourth highest in the United States.
+Sales taxes in Texas are over 8% on average.
+The average effective property tax rate is 1.69%, which is seventh-highest in the U.S.

 Is Social Security taxable in Texas?

-No. Social Security benefits are not taxed by the state of Texas.
-If you have other income in addition to Social Security, however, they may still be subject to federal income taxes.
+Social Security benefits are not taxed by the state of Texas.
+If you have other income in addition to Social Security, however, it may still be subject to federal income taxes.

 Are other forms of retirement income taxable in Texas?

-No. Whether you have income from a 401(k), a pension or an IRA, your retirement income will not be taxed in Texas.
-Likewise, if you plan on working part-time during retirement, your work income will not be taxed.
-Texas is an especially good location for those planning on such a “worktirement” as it has a relatively low unemployment rate.
+Whether you have income from a 401(k), pension or IRA, Texas will not tax your retirement income.
+Likewise, if you plan on working part-time during retirement, Texas will not take your work income.
+Texas is an especially good location for those planning on a “worktirement,” as it has a relatively low unemployment rate.

 How high are property taxes in Texas?

-Very high.
-The average effective property tax rate in Texas is 1.94%.
-This is the fourth highest average in the U.S. That means a typical homeowner in Texas can expect to spend about $1,940 in annual property taxes for every $100,000 in home value.
+The average effective property tax rate in Texas is 1.69%.
+This is the seventh-highest rate in the U.S. That means a typical homeowner in Texas can expect to spend about $1,690 in annual property taxes for every $100,000 in home value.

-Despite those high property taxes, housing costs in Texas are below average.
-Overall, housing in Texas is 14.2% less expensive than the national average.
-The median home value is about $130,000.
+Despite these high property taxes, housing costs in Texas are below average.
+The median home value is just $200,400.
 Seniors in Texas also benefit from a number of property tax relief programs.

 What is the Texas age 65 or older exemption?

 All Texas homeowners who use their property as their principal residence can claim the Texas homestead exemption.
-This exempts at least $15,000 of the property’s appraised value from taxation.
+This exempts at least $25,000 of the property’s appraised value from taxation.
 Seniors age 65 and older can claim an additional exemption of $10,000.
-At the state average property tax rate of 1.94%, both exemptions would equal annual savings of $485.

 How high are sales taxes in Texas?

-Very high.
 The state sales tax rate in Texas is 6.25% and local rates can be as high as 2%.
-The average rate Texans can expect to face is about 8%.
-This is the 12th highest in the U.S.
+The average rate Texans can expect to face is about 8.2%.

-While those high rates will certainly affect the budgets of retirees, there are several exemptions in Texas that lower the sales tax burden on seniors.
-Groceries are not subject to sales tax in Texas.
-Prescription drugs and over-the-counter medicine in Texas are also exempt from sales tax.
+While those high rates will certainly affect the budgets of retirees, there are several helpful exemptions.
+Groceries are not subject to sales tax in Texas, and neither are prescription drugs and over-the-counter medicine.

 What other Texas taxes should I be concerned about?

+Texas does not have an estate tax or inheritance tax.
+The only other taxes that may affect your retirement budget are sin taxes.
 Texas has a number of sin taxes, including an 8.25% tax on alcoholic beverages and a tobacco tax of $1.41 per pack of cigarettes.
-Texas does not have an estate tax or an inheritance tax.